pawatsethaput/OpenBank/REST-API-V1.2.1.md

 OAuth authentication is required and the user needs to have access to the owner view.

-* The "alias" filed in the JSON can take there values:
+* The "alias" field in the JSON can take one of three values:
 _public_: to use the public alias if there is one specified for the other account.
 _private_: to use the public alias if there is one specified for the other account.
-_""(empty string)_: to use no alias, the view shows the real name of the other account.
+_""(empty string)_: to use no alias; the view shows the real name of the other account.
 * The "hide_metadata_if_alias" field in the JSON can take boolean values.
-If it is set to true and there is an alias on the other account then the other accounts metadata like more_info, url, image_url, open_corporates_url, etc will be hidden.
+If it is set to `true` and there is an alias on the other account then the other accounts' metadata (like more_info, url, image_url, open_corporates_url, etc.) will be hidden.
 Otherwise the metadata will be shown.
-* the "allowed_actions" field is a list containing the name of the actions allowed on this view, all the actions contained will be set to true on the view creation, the rest will be set to false.
+* the "allowed_actions" field is a list containing the name of the actions allowed on this view, all the actions contained will be set to `true` on the view creation, the rest will be set to `false`.

 Here are the action names that the list can contain: